 In 2009 we visited the Kyangwali Refugee Settlement in Uganda for the first time.
-One afternoon, after visiting several women who had applied for microcredit loans, we sat outside our room resting.
-Soon there were two Sudanese girls, very shy girls, standing before us.
-Quietly, they told us they had heard we were making a list of names of children who wanted help to go to school.
-They asked to be added to the list but we told them we weren’t making a list and weren’t sponsoring anyone’s schooling.
+One afternoon, after visiting several women who had applied for microcredit loans, we sat outside our room relaxing.
+Soon there were two very shy Sudanese girls standing before us.
+Quietly, they told us they had heard we were making a list of children who needed help to go to school.
+They asked to be added to the list, but we told them we weren’t making a list and weren’t sponsoring anyone’s schooling.
 The girls curtsied and left.

 At that time, we had decided not to become involved in education.
 Our focus was on microcredit and, for several reasons, we needed to stay focused on that.
 We continued our microcredit program until 2011.

 So, thinking about children’s education, I began to wonder about adult education.
-I was told by many women that their education was interrupted by war, or they never started school, regardless all are now considered too old for school.
-Having started college in my 30s, I know no one is too old to go to school.
+I was told by many women that their education was interrupted by war, or they never started school.
+Regardless, all are now considered too old for school.
+Having started college in my thirties, I know no one is too old to go to school.

-In 2011 we began sponsoring a few girls’ education.
-We built a small women’s adult school in Kyangwali.
-In 2017 we started the construction of a women's community center / school in the Democratic Republic of the Congo.
-In the future, we hope to form a partnership with a women’s adult school in Goma in the Democratic Republic of the Congo.
-The Goma school was started by women, each contributing to the school’s expenses, with a church providing space for them to meet.
+In 2011 we began sponsoring a few girls’ education and also built and have supported a small women’s adult school in Kyangwali.
+In 2017 we started construction of a women's community center and school in the Democratic Republic of the Congo.
+In the future, we hope to form a partnership with an existing women’s adult school in Goma in the DRC which was started by women.
+Each contributes to the school’s expenses, with a church providing space for them to meet.

-We wonder what happened to the Sudanese girls; today our answer would be different.
+We wonder what happened to the two Sudanese girls - today our answer to their request would be different.